khlkarim/ren/README.md

 each  entity has a unique identifier just in case how unique is that identifier? it would be used to reference that entity? lightweight reference

+how do i implement composition? pointers or stack allocated classes? => unique pointers stack allocated classes have to be initialized and live and die simultainously with the class!

+you cant change the camera in the scene int instanceID = scene.instantiate(prefab)

+EntityInstance entity = scene.get(instanceID)

+entities are what is in the scene object, any outside asset in not an entity entities are instances of prefabs

+there are two worlds:
+    offline:
+        outside any scene
+        utils
+        assets
+        static files
+    online:
+        in a scene
+        visual and audioal instances of static assets

+an entity is anything that is part of a scene an static asset is anything that can be instantiated as entity

+it is not like the scene cant access disk

+why would i load a whole entity

+what are the different assets that can be loaded into a 3d scene?
+    3D models:
+        meshes
+        textures
+        shaders
+    audio files

+Entity component system:
+    the scene is composed of entities
+    each entity has an id managed by the scene you can retrieve the entity by its id you can add components to an entity and these components add functionality to an entity (extend its interface: entity.component.functionality())

+would i ever need to manipulate an entity offline (maybe add a functionality that mimics that: component.disable) maybe each asset corresponds to a component and each component correponds to a functionality

+asset -> component -> functionlity
+prefab -> entity

+there is no concept of a "model", it is just meshes textures materials and shaders each corresponds to a seperate asset and each is added seperately to an entity

+component = entity.addComponent<ComponentType>()

+how do i store the components in the entity (linearly?) an entity is generic, it does not know its component you can ask it for a component of a type

+entity.getComponent<ComponentType>()

+you prepare components
+they dont care about the entities they are inserted in

+you add a copy of a component to an entity now that entity has that functionality and you can use it *through the entity*

+some components should exist twice, some may

+entities CANT be manipulated outside of a scene they can be extracted to prefabs through

+Component formal = AssetManager.loadComponent<>();

+Entity entity = scene.newEntity();
+entity.addComponent<>(formal);

+Component effective = entity.getComponent<>();
+effective.mutate();

+scene.render:
+    if entity.hasComponent<Render | Mesh>():
+        Component rendereble = entity.getComponent<Renderable>();
+        renderable.render();

+there are 3 major components of the system:
+    the asset manager:
+        transforms static physical assets to entity components the components:
+        each one represents a functionality
+        if an entity has a component of a type => the entity *implements* that functionality the input system:
+        the input system is a seperate thing independent of anything
+        it wraps arround glfw callbacks
+        it is not that complex: keyboard keys and mouse clicks the user then can hook to those callbacks to implement interactivity however they want this component can also be used by other core components to implement default behavior (Camera, anything else?) the core:
+        window management
+        scene management => entity management
+        it receives components prepared by an outside system adds them to entities and uses the functionality

+i always need glfw to be initialized (assert?)

+not everything is a component:
+    a component is a high level characteristic of an entity you dont add an audio asset to an entity you dont add a shader to an entity you dont add a texture to an entity

+    => an entity can and is encouraged to have complex components rather than many components

+what are the different components an entity can have?
+    Transform: world space position
+    Mesh: mesh data (vertex attributes) (geometry)
+    Renderer: mesh rendering data (textures maps and materials) (applied to geometry)
+    Collider: collition detection / mesh boundry

+entities are ID encapsulates in a scene (map<entity.id, vector<component>>) entity.has/add/remove-component components are structs that hold relevant state systems are static class that mutate components

+the user creates a scene
+the user creates a component

+using the scene, the user creates an entity the user adds the component the entity

+when the user wants to change something about the entity he calls a system method on that component

+how do i contruct components?
+    how do i contruct a mesh or a renderer

+    some components, you just instantiate
+    other components are tied to resources, maybe use RAII (multiple contructors)

+Systems:
+    you dont use the systems
+    you set the state in the components, that state fully describes the behavior you want then the systems iterate over all the entity and get applied on them, they are like workers

+CreateEntity
+set
+set
+set
+Render

+InputSystem inputSystem;
+inputSystem.on("W", () => {
+    scene.getcomponent();
+    alter
+});